anonymous-one/hostapd-roamer/README.md

 ```

 This means that hostapd_cli is up and running, listening for events on wlan0 and wlan1, and will execute /etc/scripts/wifievent.sh when an event has taken place.

+**Configuration - hostapd.config.php**

+Information on the various settings is found in the file.
+I have commented it fairly quite a bit so everything you need is in there.
+Only note is that it must be in the same folder as rssi.php.